Mill Creek, Washington

 Mill Creek is a city in Snohomish County, Washington, United States.
 It is located between the cities of Everett and Lynnwood, approximately 20 mi northeast of Seattle.
 The city has a population of 20,926 as of the 2020 census.
 The city lies along State Route 527 and North Creek, a tributary of the Sammamish River, on the east side of Interstate 5.

-The city is one of the wealthiest suburbs in the Seattle metropolitan area and was originally a planned community conceived in the 1970s.
+The city is one of the highest-income suburbs in the Seattle metropolitan area and was originally a planned community conceived in the 1970s.
 The planned development was centered around a country club and golf course, with other development occurring nearby in later phases.
 It was incorporated as a city in 1983, shortly after the completion of the first phase of development, and underwent major population growth due to continued suburban development and annexation of nearby areas.
 The city's downtown area is centered around the Mill Creek Town Center, a mixed-use lifestyle center and retail complex that opened in 2004.

 History

 Development

 The Mill Creek area was originally settled in the early 20th century by various farming families, from whom several local placenames are now derived.
-After the construction of the Bothell–Everett Highway in 1913 as part of the Pacific Highway, two junctions at Murphy's Corner and Wintermute's Corner gained small stores and gas stations to serve visitors.
+After the construction of the Bothell–Everett Highway in 1913 as part of the Pacific Highway, two junctions at Murphy's Corner and Wintermute's Corner gained small stores and filling stations to serve visitors.
 In 1931, Doctor Manch N. Garhart acquired 800 acre in the area and used it to grow Gravenstein apples and Bartlett pears while also raising cattle.
 The Garhart property, named Lake Dell Farm for a small reservoir built by local families, was later sold in 1967 to real estate developers after the market for local lumber and fruits had declined.

 The Garhart property, along with several neighboring farms, were optioned by various real estate developers in the 1960s and 1970s as a potential master planned community due to its proximity to the recently completed Interstate 5.
 It would be the first modern planned city in Washington state, following in the footsteps of earlier planned cities like Longview, built in 1918.
 The community, named "Olympus", was planned to include 3,300 acre in its first phase with 1,300 acre for homes, an industrial park, a shopping center, and a golf course.
 After a local recession in the early 1970s, the development project was sold in 1973 to Tokyu Land Development and designed by a subsidiary of the Obayashi Corporation named United Development.
 The development was renamed "Mill Creek", beating out the Chinook Jargon word "Klahanie", although there had never been a mill in the vicinity and a waterway of that name was not present in the area until the 2000 renaming of Smokehouse Creek.